13 Semester

 13 Semester is a 2009 German comedy film.
-The subtitle (caption) „Der frühe Vogel kann mich mal” (literatally “screw the early bird”) indicates that some students are not happy about the ‘early bird’.
+The subtitle (caption) „Der frühe Vogel kann mich mal” (literally “screw the early bird”) indicates that some students are not happy about the ‘early bird’.
 13 semesters is longer than the standard period of study.

 The film is about two friends, Moritz and Dirk, who move from a small village in the state of Brandenburg to Darmstadt to study mathematical economics at the Technische Universität (TU).
 The Movie was first shown at the Zurich Film Festival and was also shown at the Hof International Film Festival on 29 September 2009.
-It started running in German cinemas on 7 January 2010.
+Its theatrical run in Germany started on 7 January 2010.